COVID-19 Resources & Updates

 Compassion.
 Support.
 Community.

 People love to comment on our name.
 We chose it to remind everyone that grief serves a purpose and that even grief can be good when cared for in a supportive community.
 Good Grief is 100% free with the help of friends.
 At Good Grief, we teach resiliency and facilitate healthy coping in the lives of more than 900 children each month by providing a caring and understanding environment that is like no other.
 In addition to our free programs, we advocate for our families by educating their school districts, employers, and communities.
 For 12 consecutive years, Good Grief has expanded in order to fulfill our commitment to grieving children and families and meet the demand for our services in order to ensure that no child ever has to grieve alone.

 We help children and families meet the world on their own terms.
 Our comprehensive program goals and corresponding activities, parent education workshops, interactive homes, and the sharing of memories and life experiences all foster a child’s learning and resiliency.
-As a result 91% of 1100 participants sampled from 2011 to 2016 say Good Grief has made them more resilient and prepared to face the future without their loved one.
+91% of 2,013 participants sampled from 2011 to 2018 say Good Grief has been beneficial in the face of loss.

 Adapting to life after a loved one dies is a hard transition, leaving kids vulnerable.
 They have the option to make choices with positive outcomes and choices with harmful outcomes.
 At Good Grief, children, teens, and families learn from each other as they adapt, rebuild their lives, forge meaning, and make healthy decisions with positive outcomes.